containers/ramalama/docs/ramalama.conf.5.md

 # NAME
-ramalama.conf - These configuration files specifies default configuration options and command-line flags for RamaLa.
+ramalama.conf - These configuration files specifies default configuration options and command-line flags for RamaLama.

 # DESCRIPTION
 RamaLama reads the ramalama.conf file, if it exists